 Are you thinking about starting birth control?
 Though birth control can help with various ailments – premenstrual dysphoric disorder, acne, cramps, regulating your cycle – it is typically thought to prevent pregnancy during sexual activity.
 You may feel unsure about your options or what the process of getting birth control is like, and want to bring these questions to someone you trust.
 However, bringing up a sensitive subject like birth control (and, as a possible result, sex) can feel intimidating.

-Things to consider about birth control
+Things to consider when starting birth control

 You might feel nervous about letting a family member know that you’ve become or plan to become sexually active.
 You might also feel concerned about whether or not your family member will approve your decision to use birth control.
 These are all common and valid concerns young women may have when planning to obtain birth control.
 Talking to a loved one about starting birth control doesn’t have to be scary.
 There are several ways to assure you have a relaxed and beneficial conversation if you talk to a loved one about starting birth control.